Germany's new leaders want to reform the EU

 Having fiscal hawk Christian Lindner as finance minister, the country's second-most powerful position following the chancellery was one of the FDP's make-or-break conditions.

-And while Lindner told press Germany will continue to be an "advocate for sound finances", but also stressed Germany and Europe need investment to modernise.
+And while Lindner told press Germany will continue to be an "advocate for sound finances", he also stressed Germany and Europe need investment to modernise.

 The agreement does not make mention of a return to pre-pandemic strict fiscal discipline, which some feared, but instead states EU-fiscal rules need to be "developed further" and should be "simpler and more transparent."